SchiefLab/Jade/README.md

   --db_batch DB_BATCH   Batch of structures.
   --db_in               Use an input database
   --db_out              Use an output database
 ```

 ## score_analysis

 Analyze Rosetta decoys that were scored with an output json file.
-Get top models, score summaries, top_n_by_10, and (soon) output pymol sessions.
+Get top models, score summaries, top_n_by_10, and output pymol sessions.

 Use <code>-scorefile_format json</code> during your Rosetta runs.
 This is a fork of the scorefile.py script that is located in rosetta source dir.